TransylvanianInstituteOfNeuroscience/Superlets/README.md

 # Superlets
-Superlet Transform (SLT) code for MATLAB.
+Superlet Transform (SLT) code repository.

-Two versions are supplied:
+Three versions are supplied:
 1. Pure MATLAB implementation (`aslt.m`, `faslt.m`)
 	- Can be run completely in MATLAB, no further steps required.
 	- The `matlab-pure` folder also contains a script `Superlet_Toy_Data.m` which produces a test signal that proves the utility of SLT.